stacks-network/sbtc-docs/src/sbtc-releases/sbtc-dev.md

 Withdrawal requests start on Stacks.
 However, an sBTC holder that does not own any STX can still sign a Stacks transaction and pay transaction fees in sBTC.
 The protocol exposes a mechanism to submit the withdrawals by means of a sponsored Stacks transaction.
 The sponsor will then receive an amount of sBTC in return for sponsoring the transaction.
 A sponsor can decide to sponsor the transaction if they find the fee acceptable.

-[Explain steps and how redemptions are processed.
+TODO [#42](https://github.com/stacks-network/sbtc-docs/issues/42): Explain steps and how redemptions are processed.
 Link back to BTC transaction structure and minimum confirmations required.
-Explain more what the process looks like.]
+Explain more what the process looks like.

 ### Pool

 The sBTC Stacking pool proper that allows Stackers to participate in the sBTC PRotocol.
 Stackers will participate in the distributed key generation scheme and individually vote on the next Bitcoin wallet address to use.
 They vote by locking their STX for the next cycle.

-[Is it deserving of a sub page?
-Will be a lot of information here on how to use the Stacking pool and voting.]
+TODO [#43](https://github.com/stacks-network/sbtc-docs/issues/43): Is it deserving of a sub page?
+Will be a lot of information here on how to use the Stacking pool and voting.

 ### Hand-off

 The contract that verifies that the hand-off to the next Bitcoin wallet was done properly.

-[Mostly automated, the Signer binary (or who?) will submit hand-off proof Stacks transaction.]
+TODO [#44](https://github.com/stacks-network/sbtc-docs/issues/44): Mostly automated, the Signer binary (or who?) will submit hand-off proof Stacks transaction.

 ### Bitcoin library